Blog March 31, 2016 by

 ESL students often have trouble deciding when they should use the word ‘less’ in a sentence and when they should use the word ‘fewer’.
 In fact, many people incorrectly use these words who are native English speakers.

-For example, in 2008, the UK’s largest supermarket group Tesco changed its signs after being criticised for using the word ‘less’ when they should have been used ‘fewer’.
+For example, in 2008, the UK’s largest supermarket group, Tesco, changed its signs after being criticised for using the word ‘less’ when it should have been ‘fewer’.
 The signs in their fast-track checkouts read ’10 items or less’.
 This was incorrect because when something can be counted individually, the correct word to use is ‘fewer’.

 There is a general rule that applies to the use of ‘less’ and ‘fewer’.
 Like many rules in the English language, there are also some exceptions to this rule.